 You can work at a counter or table.
 Choose any flat space where you feel at ease:

 Close windows and turn off fans.
 This helps reduce dust and dirt in the air.

 Clean the worksite before you set up.
 Wipe the surface.
 Use alcohol or soap and water.
 Lay a clean towel or cloth over your worksite.

 You can fight infection by washing your hands:

 Wash with warm water and liquid soap.
 Scrub for 1 minute.
 Wash between your fingers.
 Rinse well.

 Dry your hands with a fresh paper towel.
 Use the paper towel to turn off the water.
 Set the towel aside.
 You can throw it away later.
 Now, run the IV or take care of the catheter.

-5. Dispose of Waste Last
+Step 5.
+Dispose of waste last

 Clean up after you are done running the IV or dressing the catheter: